dib-lab/2022-paper-branchwater-software/manuscript.md

 rarely scale well, even for current database sizes.
-New methods that take advantage of specific particularities of the query and desired answer can help bridge the gap between more general methods by allowing filtering large databases, resulting in more manageable subsets that can be used efficiently with current methods.
+New methods that take advantage of specific particularities of the query and desired answer can help bridge the gap between more general methods by allowing filtering of large databases, resulting in more manageable subsets that can be used efficiently with current in depth analysis methods.

 K-mer search via sourmash branchwater is a lightweight, scalable approach to content-based search of petabase-scale collections of sequencing data.
-Branchwater is designed to recover data sets with high nucleotide similarity to the query sequence (>90% ANI) across the Sequence Read Archive using computational resources available to many researchers.
+Branchwater is designed to recover data sets with high nucleotide similarity to the query sequence (>= 90% ANI) across the Sequence Read Archive using computational resources readily available to many researchers.
 As this approach enables content-based search across petabases of sequence data, we anticipate it will be most useful for filtering large databases to generate a manageable subset of relevant data sets that can be analyzed in detail using other tools.

-Despite its utility, branchwater search has limitations, some of which are intrinsic to the approach, and some of which can be overcome with improved database storage and search design.
-First, branchwater search relies upon exact matching of long nucleotide k-mers, which work best for sequences with high sequence identity (90%+ ANI), particularly when combined with thresholding used for fast search.
-Approaches using alignment-based techniques may be more useful for detecting similarity across larger evolutionary distances [@serratus].
 Lumian et al. (2022) validated branchwater results by downloading matching Illumina metagenomes above a specific containment threshold and mapping the reads back to the query genomes to evaluate both